shifflettmb-1/airbnb_data_exploration/README.md

 ## Listing

-When analysizing the listing names of the properties I decided that common conjunctions and prepositions may not be too relevant for this context so I decided to remove them from the results.
+When analyzing the listing names of the properties I decided that common conjunctions and prepositions may not be too relevant for this context so I decided to remove them from the results.
+Results are shown below.

 Bronx
 <img width="1189" height="390" alt="common_words_bronx" src="https://github.com/user-attachments/assets/2ecdbdea-520a-4036-85a9-4b9aa7fa303b" />